marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 </details>
 <br>
 Among all the possible page sizes, the code seems to perform ad-hoc operations only with 264 bytes pages.
-In particular, we take the initial offset of the first entry of the directory and translate it from from 512 to 264 bytes pages with `(<OFFSET>/512)*264+<OFFSET>%512`:
+In particular, we take the second word we just read at `+8+4`  and translate it from from 512 to 264 bytes pages with `(<OFFSET>/512)*264+<OFFSET>%512`:
 ```
 0002497A                 call    sub_2488F